Alyxsqrd/BHPatched/README.md

 -   [x] Completely removed the `bin` folder, this script makes those spooky binaries useless.

--   [ ] Normally, I would've made a built-in HTTP proxy for this sort of project... but since the official APIs are still online (as of now) and the game is 69% unfinished anyways, this won't be necessary until the inevitable shutdown happens.
+-   [ ] Normally, I would've made a built-in HTTP proxy for this sort of project... but since the official APIs are still online (as of now) and the game is 69% unfinished, this won't be necessary until the inevitable shutdown happens.

 ## Credits